QUESTIONS AND ANSWERS ABOUT CIVIL WAR REENACTING

 ARE THERE ANY OTHER COSTS OF MEMBERSHIP?

 The only other "cost" is your time to participate.
-Ours is a very active unit, and we can have two or more activities on our schedule some months.
+Ours is a very active unit, and we often have two or more activities on our schedule some months.
 Normally, there will only be one Maximum Effort event a month.
 These are events where we really are counting on all our members to arrange to be there, if at all possible.
 Other events are designated as Voluntary, and you are encouraged to make as many of these as you can.
 There are no minimum attendance requirements for continued membership.
-If you pay your dues, you are part of our "Band of brothers", and we all recognize that this is a volunteer activity and that family and work responsibilities come first.
+If you pay your dues, you are part of our "Band of brothers and sisters", and we all recognize that this is a volunteer activity and that family and work responsibilities come first.
 If you work almost every weekend, then this is probably not the activity for you, as most of our events are weekend encampments and living histories.

 HOW DO I JOIN?

 Give your name, address, and phone number to one of our current members or call Don Davis at (256) 539-8240 (Home) or email him at email@example.com.
 You can also contact us through our web site,http://www.19thalabama.org.
 You will be mailed a recruitment package which will include an application form and other information.
 Just fill out the application and mail it with your dues check to the address on the form.
 Shortly afterwards, you will receive a membership package.
 See you in the field!
 Return to 19th Ala General Info Page